rivas-lab/multisnpnet-Cox/README.md

 # Multi-snpnet-Cox (mrcox) Efficient Group-Sparse Lasso solver for multiresponse Cox model

 ### Installation guide for SCG and Sherlock Cluster
 To install this R package on SCG, first load the dependencies through `ml msc/0.1.0`.
-The install the package in `R`:
+Then install the package in `R`:
 ```r
 install.packages("<where the package is downloaded>", repo=NULL, type="source")
 ```